Shape1

 At Child Fertility, we understand that fertility is a shared journey, and in many cases, male factors play just as important a role as female ones.
 In fact, medical research shows that male fertility contributes to around half of all cases of infertility.
 Recognising and addressing these factors early can make a significant difference to your chances of success.

-Our team of fertility specialists brings world-class expertise and state-of-the-art diagnostics to Saudi Arabia, helping men understand their fertility health in a confidential, respectful environment.
+Our team of fertility specialists is led by Professor Tim Child, a globally recognised expert in reproductive medicine.
+Trained at Oxford University, our clinicians bring world-class expertise and advanced diagnostic capabilities to Saudi Arabia, supporting men to understand their fertility health in a confidential and respectful environment.

 For conception to occur naturally, for a man: